0nix/ggj21/twine/evidence_questioning.md

 "Sergeant, you cannot possibly accept this state-"

 "What I believe, Lieutenant."
 He says, raising his voice to interrupt and impose on Lieutenant Sessler.
 "Is that a highly detailed explanation has revealed itself.
 And, this highly detailed explanation makes you responsible for a breach in protocol.
-And if you want to keep your life, Oskar Sessler, you will produce a better explanation for this much incompetence that is better than 'he made it up'.
+We have to report this to Division IX, we do not have a choice.
+If you want to ever see the world past a prison window, Oskar Sessler, you will produce a better explanation for this much incompetence that is better than 'he made it up'.
 Do you have it?"

 Lieutenant Sessler scoffs and stars gesticulating with his hands, getting redder and redder in the face.
 "What would you have me do, Bayer?"
 He shouts.
 "I suppose you'd love to have me fall to my knees on the floor and grovel to pay for other people's sins, you traitor-born dog!"

 Hearing this insult, Sergeant Bayer stands up and motions towards his firearm on his right hand-side.
 "Lieutenant, I am warning--" he starts to say with a lot more palpable rage in his voice.

 "Warn me all you want, Bayer."
 The Lieutenant responds.
 "I did my job!
 And I do not care for questioning of the manner and timeliness of how I do it!
+Not from you, not from Division IX, not from anyone!
 I refuse to take any responsibility for a mistake I. Did.
 Not.
 Cause."
 He leans on those last few words, enunciating every vowel.
 Both men are standing in front of each other, ready and able to tear each other's head off, and you were there to see the bloody spectacle.

 "Oh so they are mistakes now, Sessler?"
 The Sergeant says defiantly.
 "Now that you have no explanation, am I to believe that this gross dereliction of duty was just an honest mistake?"

 "The fact that you managed to stay alive when you were dumped like a bag of shit by the Luisenstadt was a mistake already."
 Lieutenant Sessler snarls.
 The Sergeant wasn't expecting that.
 He flinches and his face reddens completely in the blink of an eye.
 "Another mistake was to let you live when they found you, and another greater mistake still was to allow you enter this organization instead of giving you the mercy every suffering subhuman creature deserves.
 You will not question my methods, Bayer.
 Or I swear, tomorrow you will find yourself on the business end of a firing squad."

 "You wish, you insubordinate oaf."
 Sergeant Bayer snaps back.
-"This operation was your idea, your brilliant plan to pull all the levers and favors you could get to put a body in front a press camera.
-The body of the most ordinary factory worker in the German Democratic Republic.
+"This operation was your idea.
+I can only assume it was a brilliant plan to pull all the levers and favors you could get to put a body in front the Politburo.
+The body of what might just be the most ordinary factory worker in the Republic.
 If it were up to you, Albert Hassel would be eating gruel, blindfolded in a prison cell no larger than a coffin."
 He takes a few steps back and breaths deeply before continuing.
 Wrath continues to pour out of him.

-"As it happens, it's my job to get in the way of people like your ilk, Sessler."
+"As it happens, it's by directive of Division IX that I stop people like your ilk, Sessler.
+I should only be so delighted to serve my nation further."
 The Sergeant continues.
 "The Ministry is not your personal army, and I will see to it that after all is said and done, you face a jury.
-And I will personally make a point to that you cannot walk away from such incompetence."
+I do wonder, who between the both of us is the real traitor."

 Sessler, speechless, looks at you as if he's about to lunge past the edge of the table and crush your skull in a single bite.